 One of the easiest ways to activate your credit card is by calling the number printed on the sticker attached to the front of your card, or it might have been printed in the letter the card came with.

 Be careful, though, with which phone you call from.
-Your credit card issuer for security purposes may prefer to have you activate your card from the phone number you’ve associated with your account.
+For security purposes, your credit card issuer may prefer to have you activate your card from the phone number you’ve associated with your account.
 If you call to activate your card from a different number — such as your work phone, for example — you may need to provide additional information to verify your identity before the issuer will activate your card.

 Activating your card online is a convenient option that doesn’t require dialing any numbers or listening to any automated menus.
+While some card issuers allow you to activate your card through a mobile app, the majority of credit card issuers have online portals that allow you to easily activate your card without calling the bank.
 For example, Discover has an easy online option to activate your new card.

 Activating your credit card is meant to be a convenient, seamless process.
 Your credit card company just wants to know that the card has made it into the right hands.
 Once you receive that new credit card in the mail, activate it as soon as possible so you can begin using it.